Miltonly/Streets/Etherington Way

 Getting around

 Etherington Way sits in Milton's Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
-A seven-minute drive to Milton GO Station puts Union under 70 minutes total door-to-door.
-For those working in Mississauga or Oakville, the drive runs around 22 and 24 minutes respectively, with Highway 401 access at Regional Road 25 about seven minutes away.
-The street itself is quiet, a residential cul-de-sac that avoids through-traffic noise while keeping the highway and station within easy reach.
+A seven-minute drive to Milton GO Station puts Union Station under an hour and fifteen minutes total, a rhythm that suits professionals who work downtown a few days a week.
+For those driving to Mississauga or Pearson, the 401 ramp at Regional Road 25 is the daily handle, reachable in about seven minutes.
+The street itself is quiet, with through-traffic routed to larger arterials, so the road network handles the load without the noise that defines busier corridors.

 Schools and catchment